Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Hull must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing certification exams on grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, incident reporting, and effectiveness monitoring are required.
-For large-scale applications, coordinate with U.S. Environmental Protection Agency Region 1.
+Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education of 10 contact hours per 3-year cycle is required for license renewal.
+Federal EPA registration and handling of Restricted Use Pesticides (RUPs) such as imidacloprid demand strict adherence to safety and environmental protocols.
+Applicators must maintain 1M per occurrence general liability insurance and detailed application records, including weather conditions and population counts.
+Incident reporting and effectiveness monitoring are also required.
+For regulatory updates, consult U.S. Environmental Protection Agency Region 1.

 Hull Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Hull Board of Health enforces strict safety protocols for grub control.
-Public notification is required 24-48 hours before commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and enhanced precautions near schools, parks, and sensitive facilities, are standard.
-Observe product-specific re-entry intervals (REI) of 12-24 hours.
-Protect children, pets, and sensitive individuals with barriers and clear signage.
-Emergency procedures include poison control (1-800-222-1222) and municipal contacts.
-Applicators must use appropriate PPE, calibrate equipment, and prevent spills or drift (wind under 10 mph).
+The Hull Board of Health enforces public notification and safety protocols for pesticide applications.
+Advance posting of 24-48 hours is required for commercial treatments, with setbacks of 100-150 feet from wells and water bodies, and special restrictions near schools, parks, and sensitive facilities.
+Compliance with product-specific re-entry intervals (12-24 hours) is mandatory.
+Protective measures for children, pets, and sensitive individuals include barriers and clear signage.
+Emergency procedures for chemical exposure involve immediate contact with poison control (1-800-222-1222) and local emergency services.
+Applicators must use appropriate PPE, calibrate equipment, and prevent drift by monitoring wind speeds (under 10 mph for liquids).
 Post-application monitoring ensures effectiveness and non-target safety.

 Hull Health Department & Board of Health